 At the 48 hour mark prior to your game, your team will be sent a notification email asking them to check in or out.
 I'd suggest the next day, you check to see how many and who you have.
 If you need subs, you can go to the sublist in LA to find what you need.
+If you have 10 but want to sub for a missing higher skilled player, we suggest emailing the team for a vote, majority wins.
 We substitute like skill level for like skill level and playoffs are one less than the absent player (however, you can switch the position from D to F or F to D).
 You are required to use our site (LA) to ask for subs first.
 However, you may email the subs and current players at the same skill level at the same time.
 When you find a sub player, click on the far right icon under "schedule" for that game and under No Response column, pick either one, two, three sub skater or sub goalie.
 Click the green thumbs up icon and in the Notes window, type in the sub player's name and whose place he is taking, such as, "Franz for Perryman".
 Then click Save.

 DO NOT INCLUDE THE "FRIENDS" GROUP THAT IS LOCATED IN THE FURTHEST COLUMN TO THE RIGHT WHEN LOOKING FOR SUBS.
 Asking players via personal individual phone calls, texts or emails should occur ONLY after our system is used and ample time is given to respond.
 And, by the way, we see all emails recorded in a time stamped log. :)

 Also, all team members receive another (though we are against this) notification 2 hours before the game asking them to check in or out.
 We have advised all to ignore this and only contact your captain the day of the game if you change your status.